DataBiosphere/job-manager/docs/Debugging/CromIAMDeployments.md

 #### Resolution

-Add an `authentication` section to the end of the Cromwell shim's `capabilities.conf`:
+Add an `authentication` section to the end of the Cromwell shim's `capabilities.conf`.
+When the UI reads this, it then knows how to direct users to the oauth login.

 ```json
 {